-- 15.3 You will own all Foreground IP unless your policy is for individual researchers to own the Foreground IP they create, or you agree your Sub-Contractor (or another third party) will own all, or parts of, the Foreground IP.
-Where your Sub-Contractor or individual researchers (or any other third party involved in the performance of the Project Activities) will own any of the Foreground IP you must impose on them the obligations relating to Foreground IP and Results contained in clauses 15 and 16.
-Where you assign any Foreground IP to a Third Party (including your technology transfer company) you must impose on that Third Party the obligations relating to Foreground IP and Results contained in clauses 15 and 16. - 15.4 You must submit all (i) all patents within or covering the Foreground IP and (ii) data generated from any activities or experiments identified in the Project Activities to the Future Proofing our Climate and
+- 15.3 You will own all Foreground IP unless your policy is for individual researchers to own the Foreground IP they create.
+Where your individual researchers will own any of the Foreground IP you must impose on them the obligations relating to Foreground IP and Results contained in clauses 15 and 16. - You must submit all (i) Foreground IP and (ii) data generated from any activities or experiments 15.4 identified in the Project Activities to the [Future Proofing our Climate and Weather Intellectual Property Pledge] promptly following creation or filing (as applicable) of such Foreground IP (unless otherwise agreed in writing with, or instructed by, ARIA).
+For clarity, your rights to use and commercialise Foreground IP set out in clauses 15 and 16 are subject to the terms of the [Future Proofing our Climate